vn971/timeplot/README.md

 ## Hints

 * You can set the image as your Desktop background image if you like.
-* You can configure the app by editing ~/.config/timeplot/config.toml  (plot a different number of days, configure colors, statistics display, etc).
+* You can configure the app:
+* * plot a different number of days
-* If you have trouble finding the directories, run `timeplot` from terminal.
-It will print the directories.
-* If you're curious on what the number means in the logs: it means your desktop "workstation" number, usually 1-4.
-It's logged, but it's not yet usable in "rules_simple.txt".
-Hopefully it'll be usable in future versions of timeplot.
+* * colors, statistics display
+* * run configured subcommands whenever a particular category is encountered

 ## Installation